-Fans of TV's Murder, She Wrote and who fondly remember the Nancy Drew mysteries will find a new home in Ohnita Harbor, New York-a small town with a long history and big intrigue of murder and mystery.
-The Ohnita Harbor mystery series brings this Great Lakes port city to life with three centuries of historic characters, quirky modern-day residents, and an engaging protagonist-librarian and authenticator Gabriela Domenici.
+Fans of TV's Murder, She Wrote and who fondly remember the Nancy Drew mysteries will find a new home in Ohnita Harbor, New York.
+The Ohnita Harbor Mystery Series bring to life a Great Lakes port city with three centuries of historic people, quirky modern-day characters, and an engaging protagonist-librarian and authenticator Gabriela Domenici.